-This past Fourth of July, I made the mistake of baking a from-scratch pie.
-Yes, pies and America’s great cookout of a birthday party have shared a longtime liaison.
-(And, yes, it was delicious.)
-But when the air is so heavy that even a feeble waft from a quick flip of a magazine page offers relief, it’s too hot to twist any oven dial—let alone bake a pie.
-If you’re like me, kitchen production almost comes to a screeching halt during these slow-moving dog days.
-Who wants to cook when it’s hot?
+This past July, I made the mistake of baking a pie from scratch.
+It was magnificent.
+But when the air is so heavy that even a feeble waft from a quick flip of a magazine page offers relief, it’s too hot to turn any oven dial—let alone bake a pie.

-(If you don’t have simple syrup on hand, just stir in the same amount of sugar until dissolved.)
+(If you don’t have simple syrup already on hand, don’t bother making it.
+Instead just stir in the same amount of sugar until it dissolves.)

 Miso with Japanese Crudites

 Place some yellow miso in a small bowl.
 Add a splash of rice vinegar, some hot pepper flakes, and a ton of ground sesame seeds.
 Add cold water, whisking constantly, until the mixture has the consistency of a creamy dip.
-Serve with veggie sticks—carrots, daikon, snow peas, sugar snaps, celery, green beans, fennel, kohlrabi, and whatever else you find in season at the greenmarket.—Chiyo Ueyama
+Serve with veggie sticks—carrots, daikon, snow peas, sugar snaps, celery, green beans, fennel, kohlrabi, and whatever else you find in season at the greenmarket.—Chiyo Ueyama, LC Recipe Tester

-(Forget sautéing the bread and simply use day-old bread drizzled with olive oil instead.)
+Panzanella (forget sautéing the bread and simply use day-old bread drizzled with olive oil instead)

 Sliced Tomatoes and Sweet Onion

 Slice a Creole tomato (or any kind that you have growing in the back garden) and toss with very thinly sliced sweet onion and your favorite balsamic and olive oil.
-You can add sliced olives and chunks of any kind of sured sausage you might happen to have on hand as well as sliced mozzarella or feta.
+You can add sliced olives and chunks of any kind of cured sausage you might happen to have on hand as well as sliced mozzarella or feta.
 Basil is also nice.
-Actually, this is a blank canvas just waiting for your favorite “toss-ins.”—Karen Depp
+Actually, this is a blank canvas just waiting for any other toss-ins.—Karen Depp, LC Recipe Tester

-Chop chilled watermelon and feta into chunks and toss with mint, balsamic vinegar, and olive oil.—Brenda Carlton
+Chop chilled watermelon and feta into chunks and toss with mint, balsamic vinegar, and olive oil.—Brenda Carlton, LC Recipe Tester

 Raw sweet corn, sliced off the cob